Excellence in Government Affairs Award

 Submitting a nomination

 Any GCSAA member may submit nominations.
 Self-nominations are also encouraged.
 Those who were nominated last year, but did not receive an award, are eligible again this year.
-Nominations for the 2016 EGA Award are now closed.
+Nominations for the 2017 EGA Award are open through Oct.
+14, 2016.

 Nominees will be judged on how their efforts best serve the interests of the golf course superintendent profession and the golf course management industry.
 Efforts do not have to be “successful” for a nominee to receive the award.